Event ROI

-What is a good cost per opportunity for B2B field events?
+How to calculate cost per opportunity for B2B events

 TL;DR

-Teams treat events like a lottery ticket: show up, scan badges, hope pipeline happens.
-Hope isn’t a strategy.
+Too many programs still show up, scan badges, and hope pipeline happens.
+That’s not a strategy.

 Common leak points